 I'm worried I will have trouble with learning and remembering a new pronoun!
 It seems hard!

 Thats fair!
-Its is hard.
+It is hard.
 Thanks so much already for trying.

 Here are some tips that have worked for me, my family, and my friends-

 1) Remember that you already DO use "they" to refer to singular people.
-For example- "Somebody left their umbrella at the meeting."
-This is already in your vocabulary!
+For example- "Who parked their car in front of my driveway???"
+This is a real life example by the way.
+Why do people not see my driveway?!
+Anyway...."They" as a singular pronoun is already in your vocabulary!